 Finite and mortal yet eternal.

-And so, when events in our lives push us beyond the limits of earthly, material, mortal existence, this may be precisely the thing which opens our eternal soul to the illuminating light of eternity that redeems and heals.
+And so, when events in our lives push us beyond the limits of earthly, material, mortal existence, these may be precisely what are necessary to open our eternal soul to the illuminating light of eternity that redeems and heals.

 Therefore we do not lose heart.